Hosta ‘Potomac Pride’

 There are 4 registered sports from Hosta ‘Potomac Pride’ and three registered hybrids with it as a parent listed on The Hosta Helper website.

 Hosta ‘Potomac Pride’ did very good in Mississippi compared to several other cultivars which struggled there.
 I sold the mansion in Mississippi and moved back to the family farm in mid-Missouri in February 2013.
-I have up around 200 plants but brought most of my succulents, Colocasia and Alocasia, several perennials including the Hosta, and several other plants I couldn’t leave behind.
+I gave up around 200 plants but brought most of my succulents, Colocasia and Alocasia, several perennials including the Hosta, and several other plants I couldn’t leave behind.

 I think I bought my Hosta ‘Potomac Pride’ in 2009 although, for some reason, it doesn’t appear in any photos until 2010 in a group photo.
 The first individual photo I have in my folders was taken in 2012 (at the top of the page).
 Maybe I screwed up somewhere and there are other photos in my old laptop that won’t come on.
 It is almost impossible because I transferred all those photos to my iMac in 2013.
 But still, I wonder…